Emergency Medicine with a Personal Touch

 All the physicians at UVMC’s Emergency Department are Board Certified in emergency medicine, or Board eligible, noted David Cohen, MD, Medical Director of the ED.

 “We see a lot of pediatric cases.
-In fact, 17 percent of our visits are pediatric.
+In fact, 17 percent of our patients are children.
 For pediatric cases that are less severe, we can admit them right here,” said Thoman.
 “We have a very good relationship with Children’s in Dayton, and can facilitate emergency transport if a higher level of pediatric care is needed.”

 The ED staff has received HazMat training and is required to complete annual competencies throughout the year.
 “There is quite a bit of learning going on here all year long,” said Thoman.

-Along with the medical caregivers, licensed social workers are available in the ED round-the-clock to provide assessment and support for potential behavioral health patients and assist with others experiencing emotional distress.
+Along with the medical caregivers, licensed therapists are available in the ED 24 hours a day to provide assessment and support to patients experiencing emotional distress.

 In Miami County and the surrounding communities, advanced technology and medical expertise are a given, but it’s the people who define the quality of life, values and priorities.
 And it’s the people who define the culture at UVMC.